 The 2022 symposium will focus on monitoring for a sustainable future with topic areas highlighting applications, results, effects, and advances.
 While these will be the foci of the symposium, abstracts and presentations on any topic related to atmospheric deposition are welcomed.
 Symposium sessions will include:

 November 16-17: Scientific Symposium

 - Session 1: Diversity, equitability, and inclusion in air quality monitoring; serving urban and rural communities; promoting public awareness and access to information and decision-making

-- Session 2: Deposition monitoring for science-based management of air pollution in a changing world; applications Critical loads to sustain biodiversity and ecosystem services.
+- Session 2: Deposition monitoring for science-based management of air pollution in a changing world; applications of critical loads to sustain biodiversity and ecosystem services

 - Session 3: Deposition monitoring to assess and address chemical contamination of the environment

 - Session 4: Tracking emerging pollutants and climate change indicators